District of Columbia retrocession: Constitutionality

 The constitutionality of the retrocession has been called into question.
 The contract clause found in Article One of the United States Constitution prohibits states from breaching contracts to which they are themselves a party.
 By annexing Alexandria in 1846, Virginia arguably breached its contractual obligation to "forever cede and relinquish" the territory for use as the permanent seat of the United States government.
 President William Howard Taft also believed the retrocession to be unconstitutional and tried to have the land given back to the District.

 The Supreme Court of the United States never issued a firm opinion on whether the retrocession of the Virginia portion of the District of Columbia was constitutional.
 In the case of Phillips v.
-Payne (1875), the Supreme Court held that Virginia had de facto jurisdiction over the area returned by Congress in 1846, and dismissed the tax case brought by the plaintiff on the grounds that a citizen lacked standing.
+Payne (1875), the U.S. Supreme Court held that Virginia had de facto jurisdiction over the area returned by Congress in 1846, and dismissed the tax case brought by the plaintiff on the grounds that a citizen lacked standing.
 The court, however, did not rule on the core constitutional matter of the retrocession.
 Writing the majority opinion, Justice Noah Haynes Swayne stated only that: